![]() deutsches Glossar |

 neither a home signal nor it governs a route

-A switch that is located between two interlocking signals in a way that a
+Points that are located between two interlocking signals in a way that a

-train that is waiting at the signal ahead would not clear the switch.
+train that is waiting at the signal ahead would not clear the points.

 Intermediate switches must be interlocked both with the signal in rear